 A pocket square can be added to give an elite look to it.

 Complete the look by pairing it with a black or dark brown oxford shoe.

 A business professional dress code is one step down from the stringent business formal.
 However, the business professional remains conservative with some touches of color.
 A professional look is still required every day for this traditional dress code.

 Style tips.
-Men: In the business professional attire, you can go for a Plaid Check or a Striped Tailored Suit To keep it professional avoid brightly colored and flashy ties.
-The recommended dress shirts for this look are pale blue, lilac, light pink or white.
+Men: In the business professional attire, you can go for a Plaid Check or a Striped custom made suits to keep it professional and avoid brightly colored and flashy ties.
+The recommended dress shirts for this look are pale blue, lilac, light pink, or white.